Mossyrock Dam: History

 Planning for the Mossyrock Dam began in the 1940s but opposition from local fishers and Washington State's Fish and Wildlife Department delayed construction.
 During World War II, the city of Tacoma, Washington, purchased its electricity from the Bonneville Power Administration and from Seattle, with costs of up to $1 million/year.
 To generate its own electricity, Tacoma City Light (now Tacoma Power) built several dams, including the Mossyrock Dam.
 Plans for the Mossyrock Dam were announced in 1948 but met stiff opposition.
 The Washington State Legislature enacted a fish sanctuary on the Cowlitz River that initially blocked the project.
 Tacoma City sued, with its suit being raised to the US Supreme Court a total of three times.
 After that, construction of the dam was approved.
 Construction began in 1965 and ended in 1968.
 On October 13, 1968, the dam's power plant generated its first electricity.
 Several towns were forced to evacuate ahead of the rising dam waters including Kosmos, Nesika, and Riffe.

 Tacoma City Light originally proposed naming the facility the "Homer T. Bone Dam", in honor of Senator Homer Bone of Tacoma.

 Power plant

-The Mossyrock Dam's power plant contains two Francis turbine hydroelectric generators, Unit #51 is rated at 210MW and Unit #52 at 185mw.
-MW, or 395 MW total capacity.
+The Mossyrock Dam's power plant contains two Francis turbine hydroelectric generators, Unit #51 is rated at 210 MW and Unit #52 at 185 MW, or 395 MW total capacity.
 They are fed by two of the three installed penstocks ranging from 248 – 285 feet in overall length.
 The third penstock is presently unused, awaiting possible future installation of a third turbine.